gmurro/darknet/INSTRUCTIONS.md

     make
     ```
     (if give error `cannot find -lcuda`, search "libcuda.so" and copy it into "/usr/local/cuda-10.0/lib64")

+   In both cases in `darknet` folder you can see the file `libdarknet.so`, that you must copy in python folder.

 ### **3. Run darknet**
 - Try to run: